Equifax Reviews

 We went ahead and activated that service.
 The fraud alert was automatically placed on our Equifax credit file, and Equifax contacted the two other bureaus to do the same.
 In a few days, we received a confirmation email to let us know everything was all set up.

 Next on the list was our Single-Bureau Lock.
 Once activated, this locked our Experian credit file, meaning that no one could access it without our explicit permission.
-We love this functionality and have only seen it a few times before, like when we got acquainted with IDWatchdog’s ID theft protection services.
+We love this functionality and have only seen it a few times before.
 This is an added layer of protection beyond the fraud alert and one that makes sure our reports are extremely secure.
 Great news there!

 After that, we wanted to activate our Internet Scanning.
 This function monitors sites that deal in the buying and selling personal information like social security numbers and financial information.